chevereto/v3-docs/features/bulk-content-importer.md

 The bulk importer scans the target importing directory and creates content accordingly parsing rules described below.
 User assets (avatar, background image) will get uploaded to the system user folder.

 ::: tip
 The parser creates users and albums only if those doesn't exists.
-It detects if `username` exists, and it does the same for albums (based on the `album_name` + album owner).
+It detects if `username` exists, and it does the same for albums (based on the album name + its owner).
 :::

 ### Top-level folder as username

 Top-level folders within the importing path will be handled as `username`.
-Second-level folders will be parsed as `album_name`.
+Second-level folders will be parsed as `album name`.

 ```shell
 ./<path>